 These are just a few examples of my artists and paintings that made an impression on my artistic development.
 I have written about my experiences of their work in a non-academic fashion.
 It is my wish to encourage more people to voice what they like about certain styles of art from the point of view of how it makes them feel rather than being told how it is supposed to make them feel.

 Who is your favourite artist?
 Or do you have a favourite painting?
-Do consider leaving a comment below and sharing my article with others too.
+Let me know in the comments section below.
+Please share my article (that would be extra kind).

 Thank you for reading.